micheleangioni/node-lessons/lessons/lesson6-Mongoose/readme.md

 ### Lesson 6: Use Mongoose to connect to a Mongo database

 **Description**
 It is now time to add some persistence to our application.
-NodeJs is often used in combination with NoSQL databases, such as [MongoDB](https://www.mongodb.com/).
+Node.js is often used in combination with NoSQL databases, such as [MongoDB](https://www.mongodb.com/).

 This lesson requires a basic knowledge about MongoDB.
 In particular, the concept of collections and how they differ from traditional tables of relational databases.

-The most used NodeJs MongoDB client is [Mongoose](https://github.com/Automattic/mongoose).
+The most used Node.js MongoDB client is [Mongoose](https://github.com/Automattic/mongoose).
 Let's use it to connect to the MongoDB server.

-Mongoose allows also to define our MongoDB collection [schemas](http://mongoosejs.com/docs/guide.html).
+Mongoose also allows to define our MongoDB collection [schemas](http://mongoosejs.com/docs/guide.html).
 Let's define a `users` collection as defined in the requirement section.

 Connecting to the MongoDB server requires certain variables such as the MongoDB database name and the user credentials (username and password).
-We must **not** hardcode these variables into the code, but instead we should save it into a file which won't be added to the Version Control System (git).
+We must **not** hardcode these variables into the code, but instead we should save it into a file (eg. `config/secrets.json`) which won't be added to the Version Control System (git).

-In order to provide a blueprint of this file, so that anyone cloning the repo will still know which variables this file needs to contain, let's add a `config/secrets.json.example` file to VCS with example values (see he suggestions paragraph).
+In order to provide a blueprint of this file, so that anyone cloning the repo will know which variables needs to be specified in it, let's add a `config/secrets.json.example` file to VCS with example values (see the suggestions paragraph for the file content).
-The copy the just created file into a new `config/secrets.json` file and add it to the `.gitignore` file.
-Then fill in the appropriated values.
+Then copy the just created file into a new `config/secrets.json` file and add it to the `.gitignore` file.
+Last, fill in the appropriated values to connect to MongoDB.

-In order to then load those variables into the application, let's use [nconf](https://github.com/indexzero/nconf).
+In order to load these variables into the application, let's use [nconf](https://github.com/indexzero/nconf).

+The next step is to define a schema of the `users` collection.
+The Mongoose documentation clearly explains how to do it in the [schema definition rules](https://mongoosejs.com/docs/guide.html#definition).

+Let's create a users schema following the Mongoose guide (see the requirements section for the needed fields).
+Once the schema is created, connect it to the `users` collection and create a User model by using

+`const UserModel = mongoose.model('users', users);`

+Now we can add the UserModel to the Express instance (see last suggestion).

 **Goals**
 - Add a json configuration file to store MongoDB variables